-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) must send an authorization to the dentist within seven days of receipt of the dental treatment plan.
+The managed care organization (MCO) must work with the member to identify a dental provider or contracted provider no later than the first day of the member’s individual service plan (ISP).
+No later than the first day of the member’s ISP, the MCO must review the dental treatment plan.
+The MCO must send an authorization to the dentist within seven days of receipt of the dental treatment plan.
 Services must be initiated within 90 days of treatment plan development unless the member or dentist has a documented preference for a later initiation date.
-Prior to authorizing dental on the individual service plan, the member must exhaust all value-added services.
+Value-added services (VAS) are not required to be used prior to using the STAR+PLUS HCBS program dental benefit.

 6600 Minor Home Modifications